For years, milk has been touted as one of the healthiest foods you can eat.

-Milk is a combination of water, casein protein (a type of protein that digests slowly), globules of fat, lactose (a simple sugar), and vitamins and minerals.
+Milk is a combination of water, whey and casein protein, globules of fat, lactose (a simple sugar), and some vitamins and minerals.

 Low-fat varieties of milk contain more or less the same amount of carbs and protein, but less fat and thus fewer calories.
 For instance, a cup of skim milk has about 90 calories, but the same amount of protein and carbs as whole milk.